EU clears plans by drugmakers GSK and Novartis to trade assets

-(Reuters) - The European Commission on Wednesday approved a plan by Novartis and GlaxoSmithKline to trade more than $20 billion worth of assets, part of a reshaping of the drug industry at a time of healthcare spending cuts and more competition.
+BRUSSELS (Reuters) - The European Commission on Wednesday approved a plan by Novartis NOVN.VX and GlaxoSmithKline (GSK.L) to trade more than $20 billion worth of assets, part of a reshaping of the drug industry at a time of healthcare spending cuts and more competition.

 The companies agreed last April to the transaction that includes GSK buying Novartis’ vaccines business, Novartis purchasing GSK’s cancer drugs, and the two groups tying up in consumer healthcare.